2021 Nissan Z Proto Officially Teased Ahead Of September 15 Debut

 The brief video attached above takes a stroll down memory lane by rekindling with previous Z models while looking towards the future with the updated “Z” logo.
 As a refresher, Nissan is updating its corporate logo as well as the Nismo badge as it enters an ambitious four-year plan dubbed “Nissan Next: From A to Z” to get back on track.

-While official details regarding the technical specifications remain shrouded in mystery, the Z Proto is expected to be heavily based on the 370Z rather than an all-new development.
-It could have as much as 400 horsepower or even more in Nismo specification courtesy of a twin-turbo 3.0-liter V6 adapted from the Infiniti Q60.
+While official details regarding the technical specifications remain shrouded in mystery, the next Z is expected to be heavily based on the 370Z rather than an all-new development.
+It could have as much as 400 horsepower or even more in Nismo specification courtesy of a twin-turbo 3.0-liter V6 adapted from the Infiniti Q60 Red Sport 400.

 It is believed Nissan has plans to sell the Z Proto with a choice between a six-speed manual or a nine-speed automatic transmission, but that remains to be seen.
 Inside, expect a significantly improved cabin with better materials and up-to-date technology.